-Flower Names for Babies
+Flower Names for Girls (and Boys)

-Flower names for baby girls such as Iris, Violet, Daisy, Lily, and Rose top the popularity lists in the US and several other countries as well.
+Flower names for girls such as Iris, Violet, Daisy, Lily, and Rose top the popularity lists in the US and several other countries as well.
 Along with Lily and Rose, other top flower names include Briar (for both genders), Delphine, Dahlia, Holly, Ivy, Magnolia, and Poppy, all ranking in the US Top 1000.

 Origin:Flower name; also Greek